 The Zortrax M Series includes two printer models right now: the M200 and the M300.
 These printers are similar in terms of design and technology.
 The most important difference is their size: the M200 has a 200x200x180mm workspace, whereas the M300 has an increased 300x300x300mm workspace.

 Therefore, maintenance and repair work can be carried out in the same manner with both models.
 The following manual shows M200 maintenance work.
 For the M300, these procedures look the same.

 From the menu select “Maintenance” -> “Autocalibration.”

-When the extruder is heated up, press the dial to start the autocalibration.
+When the extruder is heated up, press the knob to start the autocalibration.

 Follow the instructions on the display.
-Tighten all calibration knobs and press the dial.
+Tighten all calibration screws and press the knob.

 The printer will now start to check the distance between the nozzle and the center point of the platform.